withabubaker/Niagara-MostWanted-WebScraping-Tableau/README.md

 ## Project Goals:

-- Used web scraping techniques to pull the data from the Niagara Region Police Service [website](https://www.niagarapolice.ca/en/news-and-events/Niagara-s-Wanted.aspx) for the most wanted criminals.
+- Used web scraping techniques to pull the data from the Niagara Regional Police Service [website](https://www.niagarapolice.ca/en/news-and-events/Niagara-s-Wanted.aspx) for the most wanted criminals.
 - Utilized the pandas and numpy libraries to explore and clean the data.
 - Used Tableau to build an informative dashboard.